kevinhenryburke/scalegitbook/vision/Storying.md

 ## Invocation Sub-Story Details and Tasks

+We'll run through at a high-level the key items that need to be specified.
-An Invocation Sub-Story should contain subsets of the following information depending on the properties of the story.
-In addition for some of these items *tasks* or *work items* or *issues* should also be created and when this is relevant these are included in the description of each element.
+In addition, for some of these items *tasks* or *work items* or *issues* should also be created and when this is relevant these are included in the description of each element.

 If the Issue Tracking system allows it then it would be very nice if this could be done via an automated process in the issue tracking software and the *tasks* added to the relevants teams backlogs.
 However these can be created manually per *Invocation Sub-Story*.